 In my experience as a groomer: tipping isn’t expected (but always appreciated).

 I understand people have different budgets and different takes on the tipping system in general.

 The truth is dog grooming isn’t cheap for a lot of people.
 But it’s necessary.
 I would rather have you as a regular client who doesn’t tip than a one-time client that feels obligated to spend extra.

 How much should I tip my dog groomer?

-This can really vary from one area to the next.
-In my experience, if I do receive a tip, the amount I receive varies wildly.
+This can really change from one area to the next.
+In my experience, if I do receive a tip, the amount I receive can vary.

 How often do groomers get tipped?